April 24, 2019

 Much of Majorville is considered of national ecological significance, due to its extensive waterfowl habitat, productive nesting sites for at-risk birds of prey, and large, intact stretches of native grassland.

 The Majorville area of concern is located within the Grasslands Natural Region of Alberta, containing primarily Mixedgrass, but also Dry Mixedgrass Subregions.

 Mixedgrass Natural Region

-The Mixedgrass Natural Region is dominated by needle-and-thread grass, sand grass, and low sedge, alongside salt grass, foxtail barley and western wheat grass in the saline lowlands.
+The Mixedgrass Natural Region is dominated by needle-and-thread grass, sand grass, and low sedge, alongside salt grass and western wheat grass in the saline lowlands.
 Common shrubs include snowberry and prairie rose, and common forbs are pasture sage, golden bean, wildlife licorice and low goldenrod.

 Dry Mixedgrass Natural Region

 The plant communities of the Dry Mixedgrass Natural Region differ from the Mixedgrass Natural Region in that they reflect the warmer, drier grassland conditions.
 The dominant grasses are blue grama and needle-and-thread grass.
 The silver sagebrush communities of the dry mixedgrass region are particularly important for wildlife.

 Information from the Range Plant Communities and Range Health Assessment Guidelines for the Mixedgrass Natural Subregion of Alberta (2013) and the Range Plant Communities and Range Health Assessment Guidelines for the Dry Mixedgrass Natural Subregion of Alberta (2013).